AhmadAlmasriDev/petra/testing.md

     - [Known Bugs](#known-bugs)
     - [Solved Bugs](#solved-bugs)

 Testing was ongoing throughout the entire build.
-I utilised Chrome developer tools whilst building to pinpoint and troubleshoot any issues as I went along.
+I utilized Chrome developer tools whilst building to pinpoint and troubleshoot any issues as I went along.

 During development I made use of google developer tools to ensure everything was working correctly and to assist with troubleshooting when things were not working as expected.